 Most car rental agencies offer a relocation service.
 You will either find a dedicated page on their website or you can contact them directly to find out more information.
 Companies that offer relocations include Apollo and Wicked Campers.

-Where can I rent a car in Australia?
+Where Can I rent a Car in Australia?

 You can hire a vehicle almost anywhere in Australia.
 There are usually rental agencies near airports or in the city centre.
 You can also go through an agency or your hotel to rent a vehicle.